keerthik26/amazon-polly-notes/README.md

 public List<Note> handleRequest(Note note, Context context) ...

 ```
    - The output that Lambda is an array of Note that should be similar to the following.
 This may sound like a challenge to return this kind of data.
-However, by returning a , the Lambda Java core will serialize the list of Note and output the above JSON data.
+However, by returning a ``List<Note>``, the Lambda Java core will serialize the list of Note and output the above JSON data.

 ```
   [